labor-digital/asset-building/documentation/Plugins.md

 ## afterComponent(context, key)
 Is called after a component with the given "key" is applied to the config but before the environment is applied.

+## filterLoaderTest(regex, type, context)
+Can be used to filter the regular expression that is used for a loader's test Type defines the loader that currently gets it's config filtered.
+Is called for every loader that the library injects Types are (not ordered):
+- jsLintLoader
+- tsLintLoader
+- fontLoader
+- htmlLoader
+- imageLoader
+- lessLoader
+- sassLoader
+- tsJsPreLoader
+- typescriptLoader

+## filterLoaderConfig(config, type, context)
+Can be used to filter the configuration for every loader we create in the webpack config.
+Type defines the loader that currently gets it's config filtered.
+Is called for every loader that the library injects See filterLoaderTest() for the used types

+## filterPluginConfig(config, type, context)
+Is called right before a new webpack plugin instance is injected into the webpack config.
+Type defines the plugin that is currently configured Types are (not ordered):
+- copyPlugin
+- cleanOutputDirPlugin
+- cssExtractPlugin
+- htmlPlugin
+- minChunkSizePlugin
+- providePlugin

 ## filterExcludePattern(pattern, request, basePattern, context)
 Can be used to change the exclude pattern for some webpack loaders.
 The **pattern** is either undefined or a regex like basePattern.